craigpmc/nexmo-developer/LANDING_PAGE_GUIDE.md

 ### Unordered List

-The `unordered_list` content block lets you create a list of items and specify the shape of the list bullet item demarcator.
+The `unordered_list` content block lets you create a list of items and specify the shape of the list bullet item symbol.
 It accepts the following required parameters:

 ```yaml